mujin/mujinwebstackclientcpp/README.rst

 Building on Windows
 -------------------

-In the following documentation %MUJINCLIENTGIT% means the root directory where the sources are checked out.
+In the following documentation %MUJINWEBSTACKCLIENTGIT% means the root directory where the sources are checked out.

 1. Checkout the source code and install